-Don’t: send your email off immediately.
-First check for spelling and grammar errors and then return to the job ad to see if you have addressed the key points that the employer is looking for.
+Don’t: Send your job application email off immediately.
+First, check for spelling and grammar errors, and then return to the job ad to see if you have addressed the key points that the employer is looking for.

 Do: Attach your CV, labelled with your first and surname and the term ‘CV’.

-Don’t: Send it as a Word or Excel file as these can be distorted by differing versions of Office.
+Don’t: Send it as a Word file, as these can be distorted by differing versions of Office.
 Avoid other formats such as HTML, BMP, EPS or ZIP files.
-If you are applying for a creative or IT job and need to send links to your work such as videos or websites include links in the main body of the email.
+If you are applying for a creative or tech job and need to send links to your work, such as videos or websites, include links in the main body of the job application email.

 Do: Send it as a PDF, as most systems can open these.

 Making a speculative application?
-Most of the same guidelines apply but first research the right person to approach (if necessary call the company and ask).
-Sending emails to general mail-boxes such as info@… can be doomed to failure.
+Most of the same guidelines apply, but first, research the right person to approach (if necessary, you can call the company and ask.
+Sending emails to general mailboxes such as info@… can be doomed to failure.

 The first line of your speculative job application email should explain why you are making the on-spec application, for example, ‘I have read in the news that you are opening a new branch close to my home and recruiting new staff, so I am sending my CV as my experience as an operations manager may be useful to you.’